Chat with us, powered by LiveChat

 November 14 – The Starwalker Experience

-Join us for an evening celebrating the music of Starwalker, an award-winning musical written and composed by Corey Payette.
-Featuring a live band and local drag heroes!
+Join us for an evening celebrating the music of Starwalker, an award-winning musical written and composed by Payette.
+The vibrant, multimedia experience will bring together a live band and local drag heroes, including vocalists Conor Parnall, Jesse Alvarez, Jason Sakaki, and Vinnie Alberto.

 November 15 – Closing BASH!